rizinorg/rizin/BUILDING.md

 ```

 After that, use `git pull --recurse-submodules` to update both the rizin
+codebase and submodules, or `git submodule update` to just update the
-codebase and submodules.
+submodules.

 # Build

-rizin uses `meson` to build.
-As not all systems have a version of `meson` that
+rizin uses [`meson`](https://mesonbuild.com/) to build.
+As not all systems have
-is recent enough, we suggest to install it directly from `pip` with `pip install
+a version of `meson` that is recent enough, we suggest to install it directly
-meson`.
-If necessary, also install `ninja` with `pip install ninja`.
+from `pip` with `pip install meson`.
+If necessary, also install `ninja` with
+`pip install ninja`.

 ## *NIX systems